 Faculty/Institute: Faculty of Science / Department of Mathematics

 Course title: Geometry

 Course code: KMA/E114

-ECTS: 8
+ECTS: 6

 Level of course: bachelor, master

 Teacher: PhDr.
 Jiří Přibyl, Ph.D.

 Term: Winter semester, Summer semester

 Language of instruction: English

-Lectures/exercises: 3/2 per week
+Lectures/exercises: 2/2 per week

 Completion: EXAM

-Course goal: The student will gain a basic idea of affine spaces and mappings of affine spaces.
+Course goal: The student will gain a basic idea of mappings of affine and Euclidean spaces.
+The course concludes with a brief introduction to the theory of conic sections.

 Abstract: 1.
-Affine spaces

-- definition, dimension, properties, examples

-- linear varieties - definition, dimension, properties, examples

-- affine frames

-- equation of linear variety

-- simple ratio - theorems of Thales, Menelaos and Ceva

-2. Euclidean affine spaces - definition, properties, subspaces

-3. Affine mappings - definition, properties, invariants

-- the Affine group

-- equations of affinities

-- a classification of affinities

-4. Mappings of Euclidean spaces

-- isometries of Euclidean spaces

-- similarities of Euclidean spaces

-- equations of mappings

-- classification of isometries of 1D and 2D Euclidean spaces
+Affine mappings - definition, properties, invariants - the Affine group - equations of affinities - a classification of affinities 2.
+Mappings of Euclidean spaces - isometries of Euclidean spaces - similarities of Euclidean spaces - equations of mappings - classification of isometries of 1D and 2D Euclidean spaces 3.
+Conic sections - definition, properties - classification - transformation of conic sections

-Requirements on This course is suitable for students at least a second year of study of a bachelor

-student/Prerequisites degree.
-It is expected that the student has completed a course of linear algebra (undergraduate level).
+Requirements on student/Prerequisites This course is suitable for students at least a second year of study of a bachelor degree.
+It is expected that the student has completed a course of linear algebra (undergraduate level) or analytic geometry (undergraduate level).

 Faculty/Institute: Faculty of Science / Department of Mathematics

 Course title: Introduction to the Didactics of Mathematics in Teachers Education

 Course code: KMA/E115

 ECTS: 6

-Level of course: bachelor
+Level of course: Bachelor

 Teacher: PhDr.
 Magdalena Krátká, Ph.
 D.

 Term: Winter semester, Summer semester

 Language of instruction: English

 Lectures/exercises: 1/2 per week

 Completion: EXAM

 Course goal: Students will get acquainted with the basic procedural basis of teaching mathematics and the connection of mathematics as a field of epistemological and didactic point of view.
 By analyzing specific model situations and case studies, they will develop their ability to observe, analyze and influence the teaching process.

 Abstract: Didactics and Mathematics: Mathematics as a scientific field Didactics of mathematics focused on a curriculum content, and didactics of mathematics focused on pupil's cognitive; Goals of teaching mathematics Inductive and deductive principles The language of mathematics Hypothesis, proofs and illustrations Metacognition in teaching of mathematics Interdisciplinary context (for example between algebra and geometry) Interdisciplinarity and development of mathematical competition Mathematical problem Solving process of a mathematical problem Heuristic strategies Activation methods of teaching mathematics